Which Brands are Winning the World Cup?26.06.2018

 To stand a chance of winning, fans must use the hashtag #AutoTraderGoals when posting to Twitter, Facebook, or Instagram, each time England score during the first 90 minutes of a game.

-Launched during England’s first match against Tunisia, the campaign will run across digital out of home, print, radio, online, social media, and branded content.
+This was launched during England’s first match against Tunisia.
+The campaign will run across digital out of home, print, radio, online, social media, and branded content.
 The brand is also promoting it through a partnership with UNILAD.

 Burger King in Russia has been forced to apologise after they launched a social media campaign offering free burgers for life to women who get pregnant by World Cup players during the competition.